Robot-assisted thoracic surgery

 Why was this topic appraised?

-Robot-assisted thoracic surgery is a form of minimally invasive surgery for people undergoing resection of lung tissue for cancer or other conditions.
-Current treatment involves either an open operation or a different minimally invasive approach that uses instruments guided by an invasive camera (video-assisted thoracoscopic surgery).
-The potential advantages of robot-assisted surgery are that it might improve surgical precision as well as offer less invasive surgery and wider removal of diseased tissues.
+Robot-assisted thoracic surgery (RATS) is a form of minimally invasive surgery for people undergoing resection of tissue from the chest cavity, due to cancer or other conditions.
+Current treatment involves either an open operation or video-assisted thoracoscopic surgery (VATS), which is a different minimally invasive approach using instruments guided by an invasive camera.

 Plain language summary

-Robot-assisted thoracic surgery is also done through one or a series of small cuts.
+Robot-assisted thoracic surgery is also done through one, or a series, of small cuts.
 The robotic device is controlled by the surgeon.
 It is used to replace the movements of the surgeon’s own hands and fingers.
-This means that the operation can be performed with more accuracy on small sections of the lungs that would otherwise be difficult for the surgeon to get to.
+It is proposed that the operation will be performed with more accuracy on small sections of the lungs that would otherwise be difficult for the surgeon to get to.

 Topic Exploration Report